-- 1. Council recognises that employees may experience situations of violence or abuse in their personal life that may affect their attendance or performance at work.
+- Council recognises that employees may experience situations of violence or abuse in their personal life that may affect their attendance or performance at work.
 Council will offer employees experiencing domestic violence a broad range of support. - 2.
-Domestic violence occurs when a family member uses violent and/or abusive behaviour and can include physical, sexual, financial, verbal or emotional abuse by a family member. - To access provisions under this clause, an employee is encouraged to speak to their People Leader in the first instance.
+Domestic violence occurs when a family member uses violent and/or abusive behaviour and can include physical, sexual, financial, verbal or emotional abuse by a family member. - 3.
+To access provisions under this clause, an employee is encouraged to speak to their People Leader in the first instance.
 An employee may also speak with a representative from Organisational Development.
 People Leaders will seek advice and support from Organisational Development. - 4.
-An employee (excluding casuals) will have access to 10 (ten) days paid domestic violence leave per annum for the purposes of remedying activities associated with domestic violence.
-Domestic violence leave additional to these 10 (ten) days may come from other available paid entitlements or unpaid leave to a maximum of 20 days domestic violence leave per annum. - 5.
+An employee (excluding casuals) will have access to 20 (twenty) days paid domestic violence leave per annum for the purposes of remedying activities associated with domestic violence.
+Domestic violence leave additional to these 20 (twenty) days may come from other available paid entitlements or unpaid leave. - 5.
 Remedies may include (but are not limited to): - a.
 Seeking safe accommodation; - b.
 Attending medical appointments; - c.
 Attending counselling appointments; - d.
 Attending court hearings; - e.
 Accessing legal advice; - f.
 Organising alternative care or education arrangements for children. - 6.
-When a casual employee is unable to work a rostered shift, they will have access to 10 paid rostered shifts per annum for the purpose of remedying activities associated with domestic violence.
+When a casual employee is unable to work a rostered shift, they will have access to 20 (twenty) paid rostered shifts per annum for the purpose of remedying activities associated with domestic violence.
 A rostered shift will mean a shift that a casual employee has already agreed to work. - 7.
 The Council must not fail to re-engage a casual employee because the employee accessed the entitlements provided for in this clause.
 Council's right to engage or not to engage a casual employee is otherwise not affected. - 8.
+No adverse action will be taken against an employee if their attendance or performance at work suffers as a result of experiencing domestic violence. - 9.
 Domestic violence leave does not accrue from year to year and is in addition to existing leave entitlements.
 It may be taken as consecutive or single days or as a fraction of a day.
-While this leave may be taken without prior approval, an employee must notify their People Leader as soon as possible (where possible within 24 hours) of their intention to take or remain on leave for the purpose of remedying activities associated with domestic violence. - 9.
-Council will consider reasonable requests to implement or change flexible work arrangements, and/or change an employee's work location, telephone number and/or email address. - 10.
+While this leave may be taken without prior approval, an employee must notify their People Leader as soon as possible (where possible within 24 hours) of their intention to take or remain on leave for the purpose of remedying activities associated with domestic violence. - 10.
+Council will consider reasonable requests to implement or change flexible work arrangements, and/or change an employee's work location, telephone number and/or email address. - 11.
 Upon request, an employee will be required to provide relevant evidence to support requests made in accordance with Clause 5.10.
 This may take the form of a document issued by the police service, a court, a medical practitioner, a domestic violence support service, a lawyer, or a counselling professional.